Songtech-0912/songtech-0912.github.io/content/classical-dynamics.md

 | 2D | Surface density $\sigma(\vec r)$ | $\displaystyle \iint_\Sigma \sigma(\vec r)~dA$ | $\displaystyle \frac{1}{M} \iint_\Sigma \vec r \sigma(\vec r)~dA$ |
 | 3D | Volume density $\rho(\vec r)$ | $\displaystyle \iiint_\Omega \rho(\vec r)~dV$ | $\displaystyle \frac{1}{M} \iiint_\Omega \vec r \rho(\vec r)~dV$ |

-Symmetries can be used to rewrite higher-dimensional integrals in terms of one-dimension integrals.
-For instance, for a sphere, $dV = 4\pi r^2~dr$, so the multivariable integral becomes just a single-variable integral.
+> **Note:** symmetries can often be used to rewrite higher-dimensional integrals in terms of one-dimension integrals.
+For instance, if a system possesses spherical symmetry, we have $dV = 4\pi r^2~dr$, so the multivariable integral becomes just a single-variable integral.

-## Rigid body motion
+## Rigid body and rotational motion

+Up to this point, we have described objects following trajectories through space (following Newton's laws), but we haven't yet discussed objects that both move _and_ rotate in space.
+A **rigid body** is an object that does not deform under motion; while rigid bodies are an idealization, many objects that do not deform much under motion can be approximately modelled by rigid bodies.
+When we speak of **rigid-body motion**, we describe both the rotation and forwards motion of a rigid body through space, and therefore include both rotational as well as translational (straight-line) motion.

-Rigid body motion occurs for bodies that move in rotational as well as translational (straight-line) motion.
-Consider a rotating rigid body a distance $r$ from its axis of rotation.
+Let us begin by consider a rotating rigid body a distance $r$ from its axis of rotation.
 Then its tangential velocity is given by:

 {% math() %}
 ds = rd\phi \Rightarrow v = \frac{ds}{dt} = r\frac{d\phi}{dt} = r \omega